-We are proud to continue the efforts begun in 1915 in Pittsburgh, Pennsylvania and continued by the men and women in Asheville, North Carolina in 1954 with the Chartering of North Carolina’s first Lodge, Lodge #1 is now known as the Harold C. Enloe Lodge #1.
-North Carolina Fraternal Order of Police is proud to have over 6,500 members in 58 Lodges across this great state.
+We are proud to continue the efforts begun in 1915 in Pittsburgh, Pennsylvania and continued by the men and women in Asheville, North Carolina in 1954, when North Carolina’s first Lodge, the Harold C. Enloe Lodge #1 was chartered.
+North Carolina Fraternal Order of Police is proud to have over 6,000 members in 50 Lodges across this great state.

 A Brief History of the Fraternal Order of Police

 In 1915, the life of a policeman was bleak.
 In many communities they were forced to work 12 hour days, 365 days a year.
 Police officers didn’t like it, but there was little they could do to change their working conditions.
 There were no organizations to make their voices heard; no other means to make their grievances known.